Overview

 Making Sure Your Insurance Covers Your Provider

-If you already have coverage, find a provider covered by your insurance.
-If you sign up for new coverage, you can find your ideal provider first, then work backward to find a plan covering them.
-This will be similar to finding insurance for your new baby and choosing a pediatrician.
+If you already have coverage, you want to ensure you find a provider covered by your insurance.
+If you sign up for new coverage, you can identify your ideal provider first, then work backward to find a plan that covers them.
+This will be a similar process when selecting insurance for your new baby and choosing a pediatrician.

 Health Care Expenses and Your Taxes

 Many people are under the impression that you can write off health insurance expenses when you file your taxes.
-If you itemize rather than take the standard deduction, and your qualified medical expenses are more than 7.5% of your AGI, you may be able to write a portion of them off.
-Otherwise, you would likely take the standard deduction and not write off specific medical expenses.
-Are you confused yet?
+If you itemize rather than take the standard deduction, and your qualified medical expenses are more than 7.5% of your AGI, you may be able to deduct your qualified unreimbursed medical care expenses.

 You may be able to deduct the amount of your total medical expenses that exceed 7.5% of your adjusted gross income.
 For more information from the IRS on this topic, click here.
 For example, if your adjusted gross income is $100,000, and you spend over $7,500 on medical expenses, you may be able to deduct the costs exceeding $7,500.
-Please talk to your CPA or tax professional for specific questions on this topic.
-The takeaway is please do not assume you will be able to write off your medical bills.
-For more information on deducting medical expenses check out this article from Turbo Tax.
+Please talk to your CPA or tax professional for more specifics on this topic.
+The takeaway is, do not assume you will be able to write off your medical bills.
+For more information on deducting medical expenses, check out this article from Turbo Tax.

 Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA)

 Another way to pay for medical expenses pre-tax is to use a flexible spending account or a health savings account.
-Again, this article is not intended to be used as tax advice.
-You should discuss this with your CPA, accountant, or tax professional.
-You also may be able to talk to your human resources department if your employer offers this type of account.
-But this should give you a brief overview so you have an idea of how these accounts work.
+Again, this is not intended to be used as tax advice and you should consult your CPA, accountant, or tax professional.
+You also can talk to your human resources department if your employer offers this type of account.
+This is a brief overview, so you have an idea of how these accounts work.

 Flexible Spending Account (FSA)

 A flexible spending account is an employer-sponsored account.
-If your employer or spouse’s employer offers an FSA and you are pregnant, you should look into it.
-Here is a simple example here is how this works:
+If your employer or spouse’s employer offers an FSA and you are pregnant, this is worth exploring.
+Here is a simple example of how this works:

-The FSA contribution limit for 2023 is $3,050.
-This amount is inflation-adjusted for future years.
-You estimate your health insurance costs for the year.
-If you are having a baby, you will likely be paying more than the contribution limit.
-You divide the total by the number of pay periods you have, and those funds come out of your check pre-tax.
-You can expect about $127 deducted from each paycheck if you max out the account and are paid twice a month.
+The FSA contribution limit for 2025 is $3,300.
+This amount is inflation-adjusted for future years and increases each year.
+Estimate your health insurance costs for the year.
+If you are having a baby, you will likely pay more than the contribution limit.
+Divide the estimated total or contribution limit by the number of pay periods you have; those funds come out of each paycheck pre-tax.
+You can expect about $138 deducted from each paycheck if you max out the account and are paid twice a month.
 When you incur an eligible expense, like a doctor’s bill, you submit that to your human resources department or whoever manages the FSA plan, and they reimburse you.
 This account saves you money because you are not taxed on this amount.

 Health Savings Account (HSA)

 If you or your spouse do not have an employer that offers an FSA or you are unemployed or self-employed, you may be able to utilize a health savings account.
-To qualify for an HSA, you must have an eligible insurance plan.
-To be eligible, you must be enrolled in a High Deductible Health Plan (HDHP).
+To qualify for an HSA, you must be enrolled in a High Deductible Health Plan (HDHP).
 The IRS defines an HDHP, and for you to qualify, it must meet specific criteria.
-For 2023 the IRS defines a high-deductible health plan as any plan with a deductible of at least $1,500 for an individual or $3,000 for a family.
-An HDHP’s total yearly out-of-pocket expenses (including deductibles, copayments, and coinsurance) can’t be more than $7,500 for an individual or $15,000 for a family.
+For 2025 the IRS defines a high-deductible health plan as any plan with a deductible of at least $1,650 for an individual or $3,300 for a family.
+An HDHP’s total yearly out-of-pocket expenses (including deductibles, copayments, and coinsurance) can’t be more than $8,300 for an individual or $16,600 for a family.
 Health insurance plans will note if they are high deductible health plans, abbreviated HDHP.
 If you plan to utilize an HSA, you must ensure that your insurance is a qualified high-deductible health plan.

 If you withdraw money for something not a qualified medical expense, like a vacation, you would be taxed on the entire withdrawal amount, plus a 20% penalty.
 Ouch!
 The good news is that these funds don’t go away.
-After age 65, you could pull funds out without the penalty, even if it is not used for a qualified medical expense, but they would be taxed.
+After age 65, you can pull funds out without penalty, even if they are not used for a qualified medical expense, but they are taxed.
 In this way, after age 65, an HSA works similarly to a traditional IRA.

-The HSA account needs to be established before you incur the expense, but it does not have to be funded.
-You could potentially open an HSA and fund it and reimburse yourself as you go or even at a later date, as long as the account is opened before you incur the expense.
+The HSA account must be established before you incur the expense, but it does not have to be funded.
+You could potentially open an HSA and fund it and reimburse yourself as you go or even later, as long as the account is opened before you incur the expense.
 This article is not intended to be used as tax advice.
 Please consult your CPA, accountant, or tax professional for questions and more information.

 Hospital Indemnity Insurance